vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

 ### use_proxy

-This parameters specifies whether to enable the DC/OS proxy.
+This parameter specifies whether to enable the DC/OS proxy.

 *  `use_proxy: 'false'` Do not configure DC/OS [components](/docs/1.9/overview/architecture/components/) to use a custom proxy.
 This is the default value.
 *  `use_proxy: 'true'` Configure DC/OS [components](/docs/1.9/overview/architecture/components/) to use a custom proxy.
 If you specify `use_proxy: 'true'`, you can also specify these parameters: